azerothcore/telegram-automated-db-backup/README.md

 ![Telegram automated db backup](icon.png)

 This repo provides a Python script that does a **daily backup**.
-In this way, you do not need to take care of where to save the backups or buying any cloud service.
+This way, you do not need to take care of where to save the backups or buying any cloud service.

 ## How does it work?